mzaera/notes_2021/README.md

 * /home/developer/agriculture_sim/src/agriculture_launcher/rviz

-    *Copy from this repo the file called "rviz_husky_config.rviz" on the generated rviz folder and add the launch file rviz_husky.launch*
+    *Copy from this repo the file called "rviz_husky_config.rviz" on the generated rviz folder and add the launch file rviz_husky.launch.*

 ```bash
 mkdir rviz